LogFlames/mattermost-f.kth.se-plugin/README.md

 # Fysiksektionen Mattermost Plugin

 Customizes things in mattermost.fysiksektionen.se.
-Currently
+Currently inserts zero-width spaces in emojies to keep text emojies for :) and :D.

 To easily deploy create `set_secret.sh` which exports MM\_ADMIN\_TOKEN as an environment variable.
 The script `deploy.sh` will then raise the file upload limit, build and upload, and lower the upload limit to the old value.